SciML/Optimization.jl/docs/src/optimization_packages/optim.md

 cons= (x,p) -> [x[1]^2 + x[2]^2]
 x0 = zeros(2)
 p  = [1.0,100.0]
-prob = OptimizationFunction(rosenbrock, GalacticOptim.AutoForwardDiff();cons= cons)
+prob = OptimizationFunction(rosenbrock, Optimization.AutoForwardDiff();cons= cons)
-prob = GalacticOptim.OptimizationProblem(prob, x0, p, lcons = [-5.0], ucons = [10.0])
+prob = Optimization.OptimizationProblem(prob, x0, p, lcons = [-5.0], ucons = [10.0])
 sol = solve(prob, IPNewton())
 ```

 ### Derivative-Free
 Derivative-free optimizers are optimizers that can be used even in cases where no derivatives or automatic differentiation is specified.
 While they tend to be less efficient than derivative-based optimizers, they can be easily applied to cases where defining derivatives is difficult.
-Note that while these methods do not support general constraints, all support bounds constraints via `lb` and `ub` in the `GalacticOptim.OptimizationProblem`.
+Note that while these methods do not support general constraints, all support bounds constraints via `lb` and `ub` in the `Optimization.OptimizationProblem`.

 `Optim.jl` implements the following derivative-free algorithms: